 Only water that is in contact with the roots can be absorbed by the plant.
 The volume of soil where water can be stored is as deep as the roots are.
-Root depth is affected by mowing, fertilizing and irrigation practices (see Figure 2 and references 1 and 2).
-A well-managed turf system will develop most of its roots in the first 12 inches of the soil.
-Another important property of the soil reservoir is that soils have a limited ability to store water.
-The larger the pores in the soil the less water the soil will hold.
-Table 1 shows the soil-water holding capacity (SWHC) for different types of soils.
+Root depth is affected by mowing, fertilizing, and irrigation practices (see Figure 2

+Figure 2.
+Relative size of turf resulting from different cultural intensity.